cjeller1592/WriteasAPI/README.md

 _TODO:_
 - Proper exception handling
-- Have the ability to retrieve posts within a collection that have certain tags
+- Have the ability to retrieve posts within a collection that have certain tags (testing in tags.py)

 ```
 pip install writeasapi